How do clouds form in the sky?

 Clouds form by a process called condensation.
 Before we look at the details, here is an activity you can try at home.

-The atmosphere is made up of gases including water vapor.
-Sometimes more water vapor is added when water on the earth’s surface turns into gas (evaporates) by the action of the sun’s heat.
-Plants also produce water vapor from their leaves, in a process called transpiration.
+The atmosphere is made of gases including water vapor.
+Sometimes more water vapor is added when water on the earth’s surface turns into a gas (evaporates) by the action of the sun’s heat.
+Plants also produce water vapor from their leaves in a process called transpiration.

 Water vapor rises because it is warm air and less dense than cold air.
 It can also rise if a moving cold front (which is denser) meets a warm front.
-The cold front can push itself under it, and force the warm front to rise.
-As water vapor rises into the atmosphere, they mix up with very tiny particles of dust, soot and salt, which are all particulate matter in the atmosphere.
-These tiny particles are called aerosols.
+The cold front can push itself under it and force the warm front to rise.
+As water vapor rises into the atmosphere they mix up with very tiny particles of dust, soot, and salt, which are particulate matter.
+These particles are called aerosols.
 The water particles are held up by strong vertical winds or convectional currents.
 As they continue to rise, they expand and cool down.
-The warm air with moisture cools though adiabatic cooling.
+The warm air with moisture cools through adiabatic cooling.

 As the surrounding temperatures fall, water vapor reaches the dew point, and the water vapor turns into very tiny particles of water and ice crystals.
 The water particles bump into the aerosols and stick together.
 As more and more water particles and aerosols stick together, clouds are formed.
 This process is known as coalescence.
 Cloud droplets can range from sizes between 10 microns to about 1 millimeter.

 Soon, there is so much moisture in the atmosphere in the form of water-bearing clouds, far more than the air in that region can take.
 Here, we say there is saturation, and the water/ice crystals are ready to come down in the form of precipitation.